MarioLisbona/CA-T1A1-workbook/README.md

 Python 3 has a Boolean data type.
 Objects that are of a Boolean type can be either True or False.
 Python expressions are often evaluated in a Boolean context.
 This gives rise to the expressions of "truthy" and "falsey".
 Obviously the boolean expressions True and False represent theie counterparts of truthy and falsey but non-boolean objects can also be expressed as being truthy or falsey.

 Boolean aer considered numeric in Python.
 As such, they can be used for arithmetic oepations and can be compared to numbers.
 This is where truthy and falsey come into play for non boolean objects.
 Any non-zero object will be considered truthy.
 And any zero object, empty sequence or collection or None objects will be considered falsey.
-(FreeCodeCamp) [^48]
+(Estefania Cassingena Navone 2020) [^48]

 ```py
 >>> list_a = []